Frequently Asked Questions

 have access to information, equipment and technology that allows them

 to develop and produce vaccines more quickly and with better efficacy.

-Is a COVID-19 booster dose required?
+Is a COVID-19 booster or third dose required?

 Can a person with COVID-19 infection be vaccinated?